 Before adding products to your online store, it is important to make sure that data for each product listing meets the standards.
 There are 3 plans available for different scales of eCommerce websites and features that they want: the platform itself with functionalities like eCommerce or not – so choose wisely!

 If you’re switching to Shopify from Magento, it’s likely that you’ll want to change the design of your site to match your brand.
 This is because your site’s design is critical to revenue generation.
-Plus, migrating from one platform to another takes some thought.
+Plus, Magento 2 to Shopify migration takes some thought.

 There are three approaches you can take when migrating your design: Replicating your current design, using it as a starting point, or doing a complete rebuild/redesign.
 Which approach you take depends on where you’re at in your site’s lifecycle.
 You also have to factor in the kind of theme you want (pre-made, free, or premium) and whether you want to add customizations or functionality via apps.